 On this page, we’ll explain the value that SEO and inbound marketing can bring to your website, and examine the inbound marketing vs SEO argument a little more in depth.
 By the time you finish reading this article, you should have a better idea of what these tactics involve, and why they are necessary for online marketing.

 Inbound marketing refers to marketing activities that take place after a visitor finds your website or learns about your brand.
-Some common inbound marketing methods are social media, videos, blogging, email marketing, and content marketing (whitepapers, guides, how-tos, etc.).
+Some common inbound marketing methods are social media, videos, blogging, email marketing, and SEO content writing and marketing (whitepapers, guides, how-tos, etc.).

 Unlike traditional marketing, which is sometimes called “interruptive,” inbound marketing provides targeted messages and information after a website is found.
 Instead of trying to broadly appeal to audiences through commercials or advertisements, inbound marketing displays calls to action (or CTAs) after someone has already found your website or services.